 Another example of leapfrogging applies to retail shopping.
 As seen in Chart 3, developed market consumers historically shopped at malls; accordingly, countries like the U.S. have very high mall penetration.
 With online shopping, frontier markets customers will leapfrog traditional mall shopping, preferring the offers of Amazon and Alibaba – and all those malls will likely never be built in countries such as Bangladesh.

 The final leapfrogging is in the field of power.
-As outlined in a previous blog (“Solar power: transformative to EM and FM countries?”), solar panel prices have collapsed, driven by heavy Chinese investment, so power-generation costs from solar are now cheaper than from coal.
+As outlined in a previous blog, solar panel prices have collapsed, driven by heavy Chinese investment, so power-generation costs from solar are now cheaper than from coal.
 Hence, given solar is “green tech” and there are no ongoing fuel input costs (which consumes a lot of corporate cash), frontier markets will leapfrog straight to solar power, and will not build out the massive coal-based power infrastructures seen in developed markets, as highlighted in Chart 4.